Arnesfield/argstree/README.md

 - Preserve the structure of the provided arguments.
 - No data types other than strings.
-- Variadic arguments by default unless [limits](#limits) are configured.
+- Variadic arguments by default unless [limits](#limits) are specified.
 - All arguments are treated as normal parameters unless configured to be an [option or command](#options-and-commands).
 - [Aliases](#aliases) are not restricted to single characters and can be expanded to multiple options or commands with additional arguments.
 - Recognize and [split](#split) combined aliases (e.g. from `-abaa` to `-a`, `-ba`, `-a`).
-- Recognize configured [assignment](#assignment) (`=`) for options and commands (e.g. `--flag=value`, `command=value`).
+- Recognize [assignment](#assignment) (`=`) for options and commands (e.g. `--flag=value`, `command=value`).
 - No [errors](#argstreeerror) for unrecognized options or commands [by default](#strict-mode) (except for misconfigured aliases and unrecognized aliases from a combined alias).
 - Double-dash (`--`) is not treated as anything special but can be configured to be a non-strict subcommand.

-Note that **argstree** only parses arguments based on the configuration it has been given.
-It is still up to the consumers/developers to interpret the parsed arguments and decide how to use these inputs to suit their application's needs.
+Note that **argstree** only parses and transforms arguments into a tree structure.
+It is still up to the consumers/developers to read, interpret, and process the parsed arguments and decide how to use them to suit their application's needs.

 If you're looking for something oddly specific and want more control when working with arguments, then **argstree** _might_ be for you.
-Otherwise, you can check out the other great projects for parsing arguments like [commander](https://www.npmjs.com/package/commander), [yargs](https://www.npmjs.com/package/yargs), [minimist](https://www.npmjs.com/package/minimist), and [many more](https://www.npmjs.com/search?q=keywords%3Aargs%2Cargv).
+Otherwise, you can check out the more popular tools like [commander](https://www.npmjs.com/package/commander), [yargs](https://www.npmjs.com/package/yargs), [minimist](https://www.npmjs.com/package/minimist), and [many more](https://www.npmjs.com/search?q=keywords%3Aargs%2Cargv).

 ## Install